alextrs/oestandards/README.md

 <a name="if--parens"></a><a name="9.5"></a>
   - [9.5](#if--parens) **If Parentheses**: Always use parentheses when have AND and OR conditions
     > Why?
-Even though precedence order is known some people forget it or get mixed.
+Even though precedence order is known some people forget it or it get mixed.

     ```openedge
     IF (isValidMember OR showAll) AND (memberDOB < 01/01/1982 OR memberStatus = 'A') THEN